wp-plugins/fpw-category-thumbnails/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed a bug ( for a new posts only ) causing default category thumbnail being set instead of the one of selected category when do not overwrite flag is on

 = 1.2.0 =
-Added checks to avoid operations on post revisions
+* Added checks to avoid operations on post revisions

 = 1.1.9 =
 * Added plugin's dashboard info widget